Famous Cemeteries of The United States

 The Cemetery opened in 1863 during the Civil War and is notable for many reasons besides its impressive statuary.

-It is the only cemetery in the United States with a monument in memory of the Titanic.
+It is the only cemetery in the United States with a monument in memory of the Titanic and a great example of US cemeteries and monuments.

 Its list of graves reads like a who’s who of political, business and artistic luminaries including, Fiorello LaGuardia, Miles Davis, Duke Ellington, Nellie Bly, Celia Cruz, Elizabeth Cady Stanton, Irving Berlin and many more.